microsoft/typespec/docs/extending-typespec/linters.md

 ### Testing linter with codefixes

-The linter rule tester provide an API to easily test a codefix.
-This is a different approach to the standalone codefix tester which is more targeted at testing codefixes in isolation.
+The linter rule tester provides an API to easily test a codefix.
+This is a different approach from the standalone codefix tester, which is more targeted at testing codefixes in isolation.

 This can be done with calling `applyCodeFix` with the fix id.
 It will expect a single diagnostic to be emitted with a codefix with the given id.
 Then calling `toEqual` with the expected code after the codefix is applied.